Checkmarx/kics/README.md

 ## How it Works

 What makes KICS really powerful and popular is its built-in extensibility.
-This extensibility is achieved by:
+This extensibility is achieved by :

 - Fully customizable and adjustable heuristics rules, called [queries](docs/queries.md).
 These can be easily edited, extended, and added.
 - Robust but yet simple [architecture](docs/architecture.md), which allows quick addition of support for new Infrastructure as Code solutions.